Loft Conversion Tips

 Choosing the right company in London

-• It is advisable to get at least three quotes
+• It’s advisable to get at least three quotes

-• and keep in mind that the cheapest is not necessarily the best
+• Keep in mind that the cheapest isn’t always the best option

-Discuss it with neighbours – if your loft conversion process will affect any ceiling, floor or walls of the adjoining property, you will need an agreement from the specific neighbour.
+Discuss it with neighbours – If your loft conversion will affect any ceiling, floor, or wall of an adjoining property, you’ll need an agreement from your neighbour.

 Obtain required permissions